-SEO Yoast is a free one-stop shop for optimizing your blog post for the search engines.
+SEO Yoast is a free one-stop shop for optimizing your blog post for search engines.

 Each SEO criteria is marked with a button that turns green when you meet that particular benchmark: